s-damian/hardhat-nft-ticketing/docs/Localnet-to-Testnet.md

 To interact with the Sepolia network, you will need an Ethereum service provider like Infura or Alchemy.

-> In the following example, we will use Ynfura.
+> In the following example, we will use Infura.

 ### Environment Variables